-Almost every business is trying to come online by having its own identity in the form of a website.
+Almost every business is trying to come online by having its own identity on a website.
 And getting a website up and running is not a worry anymore with a huge list of web hosting services.
 Right?
 Well, let’s talk about it in detail.

 Every web hosting company provides different types of web hosting servers.
-Some of the well-known hostings are Shared hosting, VPS, and Dedicated hosting.
-Almost every web hosting company comes up with its own set of tools and resources and gives it another name.
+Some of the well-known hosting solutions are Shared hosting, VPS, and Dedicated hosting.
+Almost every web hosting company comes up with its own tools and resources and gives it another name.

 Besides discussing shared hosting and dedicated hosting, we will also answer some frequently asked questions about web hosting packages.
 For example, if VPS is a shared server or dedicated server.